-Bees, bees, bees!
-Whether it's honey bees, bumblebees, mason bees or other native bees, we need our bees.
-Colony Collapse Disorder (CCD) has taken a terrible toll on honeybees.
-The USDA Agricultural Research Service states that as of May 2015:
+Whether it’s honey bees, bumblebees, mason bees or other native bees, we need our bees.
+Colony Collapse Disorder (CCD) and varroa mites continue to take a toll on honeybees.
+The USDA National Agricultural Statistics Service (NASS) states that as of August 2018: Varroa mites were the number one stressor for operations with five or more colonies during all quarters of 2017.
+There was a 15 percent increase in CCD in Jan-March 2018 compared to the same quarter of 2017.

-Blue and yellow are favorite bee colors.
-Bees can't see red!
+Bees are attracted to blue and yellow flowers the most.
+They can’t see red!
 White Dutch clover and other flowering groundcovers provide a grass alternative that can create a bee oasis in the smallest yard.

 Whenever possible, try to incorporate native plants into your landscape.
 They are already adapted to your area, and many perennial species bloom very early or late in the season, before or after annual flowers are at their prime.